StartOS Documentation

 Clearnet

-Make your services publicly reachable on the Internet using standard domains (.com, .net, etc.) or public IP addresses.
-This requires a gateway, a domain name, and DNS configuration.
+Make your services publicly reachable on the Internet using standard domains (.com, .net, etc.).
+This requires gateway selection, a domain name, DNS configuration, and port forwarding.

 When hosting services on the clearnet, anyone who connects will know the IP address of the gateway used.
 Knowing a gateway’s IP address reveals its approximate geographic location: